TedHusted/awake/awake.md/awake.md

 The SI generated anchor leans forward, her voice, rich and measured.
 The pauses between segments feel calculated, almost human — but not quite.
 It’s easy to forget you’re not watching a natural person.
 Then you notice the even cadence, lack of hesitation, and  strange body language.

 Selected topics include graphics, animations, and reel segments that emphasize key points.
 After each segment, the newscaster pauses, waiting for inquiries.
 The president often asks followup questions during the brief.
-The president’s phone has a Nexus app for questions between briefings.
+The president’s phone even has a Nexus app for questions between briefings.

 Segments include: Quebec’s latest bid to secede from Canada.
 Border security.
 Cháoxiǎn automating more jobs to reduce costs.
 Greta Thunberg’s appointment as Prime Minister of Sweden.